How We Can Solve The STEM Gender Gap One Classroom at a Time

 - Find and share articles about women and students who are pursuing STEM.

-- Invite female STEM professionals to visit your class and provide information to students.
+- Finally, invite female STEM professionals to visit your class and provide information to students.

 5. Create a Community of Support